MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-connector.md

 ## Step 5: Manage search permissions

-The ServiceNow connector supports search permissions visible to **Everyone** or **Only people with access to this data source** i.e., people who are allowed access via user criteria permissions.
-Indexed data appears in the search results and is visible to all users in the organization or users who have access to them respectively.
+The ServiceNow connector supports search permissions visible to **Everyone** or **Only people with access to this data source**.
+Indexed data appears in the search results and is visible to all users in the organization or users who have access to them via user criteria permission respectively.
+If a knowledge article is not enabled with a user criteria, it will appear in search results of everyone in the organization.

 ServiceNow Graph Connector supports default user criteria permissions without advanced scripts.
 When the connector encounters a user criteria with advanced script, all data using that user criteria will not be showed in search results.